Cielo Verde

 The property has two distinct zones.
 The bosque — primary cloud forest, intact canopy, undisturbed soil, unbroken habitat.
 Never logged, never cleared.
 The potrero — a hilly clearing where wild blackberries are already growing, confirming the microclimate.
 Domestic animals stay in the potrero.
 The bosque stays wild.

-A year-round river runs the western boundary.
+A year-round river runs along the property boundary.
 Glass frogs live on the river — translucent, visible organs, a clean-water indicator that does not survive in degraded habitat.
 The water is cold and clear.
 There is no signal on the property.

 The potrero at Cielo Verde — wide clearing with cloud pressing down